angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 one.
 Another way is to simply pass the turn a number of times using the sorcery speed cantrips on your turn and the instant speed free cyclers on the opponent's turn.
-Predict is quite useful in this scenario as, despite costing {1}{U} it allows you to *dig* two cards deep into the pile.
+Predict is quite useful in this scenario as, despite costing {1}{U} it allows you to *dig* up to three cards deep into the pile.
 Something like the following may be useful facing an opposing Narset for example (spread over multiple turns):